An easy way to display a keepsake on your Christmas tree with a transparent floating photo ornament.

 Next, select the photo you want to use.
 Re-size it in a photo editing program so that it is slightly smaller than the size of the ornament (I re-sized mine to 4 inches).

 Insert transparency paper in your printer (be sure to read package instructions first) and print your images.
 Check to make sure you insert the sheet in the printer the right way to print on the rough side of the sheet.
-The rough side is the printing side for the product I used.
+The rough side is the printing side of the product I used.
 Also, handle carefully on the edges to keep fingerprints off the sheet.
 A laser printer works just as well for this project.

 Next, let your photo sheet paper dry for a minimum of 10-15 minutes to avoid smearing them.

 Next, measure the top stem of the ornament.